• Home

 Carousel Image

-King’s Leap began with a pocket of artists who met exploring the endless possibilities of Tumblr’s digital mood board-making when it was the center of internet youth culture in the 2010s.
+King’s Leap began with a pocket of artists who met exploring the possibilities of Tumblr’s digital moodboard-making when it was the center of internet youth culture in the 2010s.
 The art here experiments with that universe's aesthetic and DIY ethos, as well as anime, science fiction, and the infinitely repeating patterns of techno and trance music, which were cultish topics on Tumblr feeds at the time.

 These influences lead to art that explores what it means to be an artist on a planet consumed by search, social media, and streaming.
 Questions about the power dynamics of the artist-dealer-collector relationship are challenged: who’s really got the power, the artist or the collector?